Associate in Applied Science - Graphic Design

 Interviews dates for the 2022-23 school year are:

 We recommend you contact us early to secure your spot so that you’ll be ready to begin the program Fall 2022.
 This is especially important if you are applying for financial aid.

 Waiting for entrance into the program?
 Contact our Curriculum Advisor Heather Bellerud (Heather.Bellerud@sfcc.spokane.edu) for a list of courses you can take out of sequence.

 In order to apply for admission into the program, complete each of the steps listed below.
 It is essential that you maintain an active email account so that we may provide all information needed in a timely manner.

 To apply to the Graphic Design program, follow these steps:

 In review, here are the steps in order:

-For assistance, you can always reach out to our faculty contact or our Curriculum Advisor.
+For assistance, you can always reach out to our faculty contact or our Curriculum Specialist.
 Please see Contact above.

 Thank you for your interest in Graphic Design at Spokane Falls.
 We look forward to meeting you.